A mobile VCT unit in Nairobi. PHOTO / FILE

 The HIV testing service is readily available, at no cost, at the numerous Voluntary Counselling and Testing Centres countrywide, yet the thought of testing elicits hesitation.

+According to the Kenya AIDS Indicator Survey of 2007, two-thirds of Kenyans had never been tested for HIV and could, therefore, not access the appropriate ervices for prevention, care and treatment.
 Among the untested are those who feel they are low-risk and therefore feel no compulsion to take the test.
 And then there is the fraction who are afraid of becoming aware of their status, or who are too afraid that other people will find out their test results.

 Almost four times more women than men get tested, primarily because HIV tests are now compulsory for pregnant women.